-Sphere standards: “Radical but inevitable” – Interview with Peter Walker
+Sphere standards: “Radical but inevitable” – An interview with Peter Walker

 21 October 2012 |

 Officially launched in mid-1997, the Sphere Project has just turned 15.
 To mark the occasion, we talked with one of its originators.